OMSCSYellowJacket/OMSCSYellowJacket.github.io/project.md

 ![image info](./Kappa2.png)

 The **Kappa Architecture** is a data architecture pattern uses a single stream processing layer for both real-time and batch processing of data.
-In the context of streaming market data, the architecture can be designed using a combination of technologies like **Apache Kafka**, **Apache Spark**, **TimescaleDB**, **Cassandra**, **Zookeeper**, and a **Schema Registry** to achieve high throughput, fault tolerance, and scalability.
+In the context of streaming market data, the architecture can be designed using a combination of technologies like **Apache Kafka**, **Apache Spark**, **PostresSQL**, **Cassandra**, **Zookeeper**, and a **Schema Registry** to achieve high throughput, fault tolerance, and scalability.
 Below is a detailed description of how these components can fit into a Kappa Architecture for streaming market data.

 ### 1. **Data Ingestion Layer (Kafka + Schema Registry + Zookeeper)**
 The first step in the Kappa architecture is to ingest the streaming market data into the system.
 This is typically done through **Apache Kafka**, a distributed streaming platform that can handle high-throughput and low-latency data ingestion.
 Kafka works well for both real-time processing and fault-tolerant storage.